FE & PE Exam Prep

 Practice under exam conditions

 At least 2–3 times during your study plan, sit down with your approved calculator, set a timer, and work through a full 110-question practice exam without stopping.
-This builds stamina and teaches you pacing in a way that nothing else can.
+This builds stamina and teaches you pacing.
+The app’s Exam Mode replicates the real NCEES testing experience with the same time limits, question count, and section breaks.

 The review habit

 Every time you miss a practice problem, do not just read the explanation and move on.
-Write down (or type) a one-sentence summary of why you got it wrong.
+Understand why the wrong answers are wrong.
 Was it a concept gap?
 A calculation error?
 A misread question?
-This creates a personal error log that shows you your patterns.
+Each question in our app includes detailed explanations, step-by-step TI-36X Pro calculator keystrokes, and “why wrong” distractor analysis that breaks down the specific mistake each incorrect option represents.

 How to Adjust Your Schedule